 The main downstream signaling pathway of the RTK includes MAPK, PI3K, Src, and some other signaling pathways that involve the PLCγ, JAK/STAT signaling pathways.
 The MAPK signaling pathway plays an important role in the various cellular processes such as cell proliferation, cell death, cell differentiation, migration, and angiogenesis.

 MAPK pathway of the receptor tyrosine kinase signaling

-In MAPK signaling pathway, an adaptor protein Grb2 binds to the tyrosine kinase domain through its SH2 domain and provides binding sites for another downstream adaptor protein SOS.
-SOS proteins are attached to the membrane embedded PIP2 and it binds to the Grb2 through its SH3 domain.
+In the MAPK signaling pathway, an adaptor protein Grb2 binds to the tyrosine kinase domain through its SH2 domain and provides binding sites for another downstream adaptor protein SOS.
+SOS proteins are attached to the membrane-embedded PIP2 and it binds to the Grb2 through its SH3 domain.
 SOS binding to the Grb2 allows the activation of different downstream signaling pathways including Ras via SOS.